 Le Parc Thermal is also an open air museum, with the «Exposition en Plein Air» displaying artwork suspended from the trees.
 The exhibitions change yearly and run from May to November.
 It makes a buggy stroll even more enjoyable and cultural (there are plenty of quotes to read along the way!).
 This year, 2018: “Des mots . . . et le silence“.

 Denis Monfleur sculptures: 6 tonnes of granite were delivered to the Parc Thermal, for this summer’s sculpture exhibion by the sculptor Denis Monfleur: «Erratiques.
 Sculptures de Denis Monfleur», from 25th May to 30th September 2018.
 I went to look at the sculptures this week with my younger son; they are impressive and sit so well in the park, with the mountains as their majestic background.
 Well worth a visit!

 If you are wondering why the park has such a grand entrance, the answer lies in the important discovery in 1806 of the thermal springs and the development of the thermal baths, which are today to be found at the far end of the park – Les Thermes Saint-Gervais Mont-Blanc.
 It was a miner from Servoz who first spotted steam when he was out fishing and, after a bit of digging around, found the hot spring water.
 By 1815, the first thermal baths were built and St Gervais as a tourist destination was on the map.
 In 1892, an air pocket burst in the Bionnassay glacier, wiping out the hamlet of Bionnassay and killing 200 people, as well as destroying the thermal baths.

 355, allée du Dr Lépinay

-Parking: there is plenty of parking near the Clubhouse and playground, though on hot summer days we try to find some shade in amongst the trees, along the road.
+Parking: there is plenty of parking near the playground and the climbing wall, though on hot summer days we try to find some shade in amongst the trees, along the road.